open-learning/git4ol/README.md

 ### Submission

-A user starts a submission by branching from the "challenge" commit and then comitting changes.
+A student starts a submission by branching from the "challenge" commit and then comitting changes.

 When all provided unit tests pass the assignment is ready for "review".
 The review is initiated by senting a pull-request to whoever should review the code.